 2.)
 Find and eliminate the neutral “financial black holes.”

 Many times during my coaching sessions with clients, I discover “financial black holes” to which neither spouse is particularly attached.
 You might have a gym membership that hasn’t been used in two years, or four movie channels that no one in your family ever watches.
 Examine your monthly bills and recurring charges to your credit cards and bank accounts.
 Present these options to your husband or wife for spending cuts first, since they are emotionally neutral.

 Great relationships involve the ability to compromise.
 If you are going to ask your husband or wife to stop spending money, you also need to come to the table with your cuts.
 It’s very rare that just one person in the relationship is overspending.
 Be willing to take an honest look at your own contribution to the spending problem and offer up proposed changes.
 If your wife sees that you’re willing to forego season tickets to your favorite sports team as a sacrifice for the family’s financial goals, she’ll be much more likely to reciprocate.

 4.)
 Place limits on “happiness purchases.”

 If your wife must own every new purse that Coach cranks out, she will be resentful and possibly rebel against your new financial plan if you attempt to completely eliminate her spending in this area.
-I would recommend that you and your spouse come to an agreement about how much each of you can spend on your “happiness purchases,” otherwise known as emotional spending, each month.
+I would recommend you and your spouse come to an agreement about how much each of you can spend on your “happiness purchases,” each month.
 You could even transfer a certain amount monthly to a prepaid credit card for that purpose.
 Just as most crash diets fail, you need to have some portion-controlled fun while still working toward your long-term financial goals so you don’t fall off the wagon!

 When you approach spending cuts with a spirit of cooperation and compromise, you’ve got a higher likelihood of winning your wife (or husband!) to your way of thinking.